binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 ![](images/ContextSwitching.png)

-Gerald Weinberg's rule that 20% of our time is lost every time we perform a context switch.
+Gerald Weinberg's rule establishes that 20% of our time is lost every time we perform a context switch.

 I have spent time with administrative staff who do not understand how much context switching effects all people's effectiveness at performing any task.
 This is even more apparent in deeply technical workers.
 Each task we try and complete in parallel negatively impacts the other tasks we are working on.
 The more tasks we juggle, the less processing power we have for each one.